SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## Performance Tuning

-Based on monitoring data, you may need to tune the AMSLPR system for optimal performance.
+Based on monitoring data, you may need to tune the VisiGate system for optimal performance.
 For guidance on performance tuning, refer to the [Performance Tuning Guide](performance_tuning.md).

 ## Troubleshooting